vpng2019/vpng2019/README.md

 # Vishal Sharma - Senior Cloud Integration Architect & Project Manager

-**Microsoft Certified Technology Specialist (MCTS)** with **15+ years of IT experience** in architecting, developing, and delivering scalable cloud-based and on-premises enterprise solutions using **Microsoft Azure and Microsoft BizTalk Server**.
+**Microsoft Certified Technology Specialist (MCTS)** with **15+ years of IT experience** in architecting, developing, and delivering scalable cloud based and on premises enterprise solutions using **Microsoft Azure and Microsoft BizTalk Server**.

 Experienced across the **full integration delivery lifecycle**, from requirements and solution design through development, testing, deployment, production support, and continuous improvement.

+* Designed and implemented scalable integration solutions using **Microsoft Azure, BizTalk Server, and SAP**, including Logic Apps, Function Apps, Service Bus, orchestrations, XSD schemas, and XSLT maps.

 * Designed and delivered complex **EDI integrations using X12 and EDIFACT standards**, enabling standardized and reliable data exchange.

-* Led **legacy-to-Azure modernization initiatives** to transform traditional integration landscapes into scalable cloud solutions.
+* Led **legacy to Azure modernization initiatives** to transform traditional integration landscapes into scalable cloud solutions.

 ### Leadership & Project Delivery